The World Wide Panorama

 I'm into panoramic photography as a hobby since 1997, and also took part as a contributor in some of the early Wrinkle in Time events.
 My involvement with the WWP was more of a lucky accident, caused by an email from Landis Bennett after I presented a pretty rough draft of a clickable world map for the 9/04 event to our WWP Yahoo Group.

-Markus created the striking new world and detail maps for the 9/04 event.
+Markus created the striking new world and detail maps for the 9/04 event and ran the whole WWP as a one man show until 2018.

 Pat Swovelin †